andreadipersio/os-from-scratch/real-mode-x86/README.md

+### Requirements
+You need to install NASM and QEMU
+If you are on a OSX use brew:

+    brew install nasm
+    brew install qemu

+### Run it!
+Running `make` will invoke nasm to create our image file and launch QEMU.

-### Generate the binary file
+### How the image file is generated
-Using nasm, you can generate the binary file for your hello world operating system using the following command
+When calling make, the following command is invoked:

 	nasm boot_sect.asm -f bin -o boot_sect.bin